 The aims and learning objectives of the units give the broad intent of the course, followed by some typical tasks that students should be able to do when they have studied the unit.
 This is followed by a listing of the content of the course.
 The level of detail given can vary from unit to unit, and students should be aware that these descriptions are not prescriptive, but indicative of the content of the course.
 Lecturers may choose which elements to emphasise or focus on within these guidelines.
 The only way to know absolutely what you need to know is to attend the lectures and other classes, and participate fully in the course.
 The content of units build upon previous knowledge, and the requisites listed in the unit description indicate the most important relationships between units.
 To study a particular unit, students must satisfy the pre-, co- or post-requisites that are listed.
-If in doubt, you should consult the Director of Studies.
+If in doubt, you should consult your Director of Studies.

-3.5 Lectures, problems classes, laboratories, etc
+3.5 Lectures, Problems Classes, Laboratories, etc

-The majority of units follow a common pattern of teaching and learning, with three one-hour slots being timetabled each week during the 11 week teaching period.
-Two of these are usually used for whole-class lectures with the third being available for problems classes or other learning and teaching activities.
-However, individual lecturers may decide to use the slots in a different way, although the total number of whole-class lectures in a 6-credit unit will always be close to 20.
-You may be expected to learn some of the material within the unit independently, with lecturers providing background material for this.
-In all cases, lecturers should provide a timetable at the start of the unit showing how the available slots will be used, and indicating which parts of the unit are to be learnt independently.
-Units with this standard teaching pattern have a two-hour examination in the assessment period at the end of the semester; details are given in Chapter 7.
+The majority of units follow common patterns of teaching and learning.
+For physics units there are three one-hour slots timetabled each week during the 11 week teaching period, two of which are usually used for whole-class lectures with the third for problems classes or other learning and teaching activities.
+However, individual lecturers may decide to use the slots in a different way, although the total number of whole-class lectures in a unit will always be close to 20.
+In all cases, lecturers should provide a timetable at the start of the unit showing how the timetabled slots will be used.
+In addition to the two lectures and problem class, some mathematics units have additional tutorial classes for problem solving activities, whilst some physics units have laboratory sessions associated with them.
+Units with the standard teaching pattern have a two-hour examination in the assessment period at the end of the semester; details are given in Chapter 7.

-Lecturers use a variety of formats for lecture delivery, such as "chalk and talk", overhead transparencies, or PowerPoint presentations.
+Lecturers use a variety of formats for lecture delivery, such as "chalk and talk", overhead transparencies, or Powerpoint presentations.
 The Department believes that it is beneficial for students to encounter a variety of teaching methods and lecture formats, and supports the autonomy of lecturers in determining which format they wish to use.
 You should remember that, although you may hold strong views on which lecture format you prefer personally, student questionnaires regularly show that there is no general consensus among our students on a single "best format" for lecturing.
 You should also note that lecturers are not under any obligation to provide students with printed lecture notes, and that those lecturers who choose to do so are not obliged to make these notes available to students on the internet.

-In the first and second years the slots not used for lectures are usually used for problems classes, based around problems sheets which are handed out in lectures or the problem class.
+In the first and second years the slots within physics units not used for lectures are usually used for problems classes, based around problems sheets which are handed out in lectures or the problem class.
 These classes may involve either the whole group registered on the unit or, more usually, half the group.
-In the course of a unit students will normally be allocated about four problems classes if the class is divided, or eight if it is not.
-Again, students should be informed well in advance of which classes they should attend.
-In the final year (or the final two years of the MPhys programmes) the non-lecture slots may be used for problems classes or "office hours", where lecturers are available to help individual students with the course.
-Approximately eight of the timetabled hours in each unit are usually used for such non-lecture activities.
+Students should be informed well in advance of which classes they should attend.
+In the final year the non-lecture slots may be used for problems classes, but they are also commonly used as "office hours" where lecturers are available to help individual students with the course.